Cavalcade (1933 film)

+The film premiered on January 5, 1933, and went into general release on April 15.
+It was both a critical and commercial success, and won three Oscars at the 6th Academy Awards, including for Best Picture and Best Director.

 Plot

 On the last day of 1899, Jane and Robert Marryot, an upper-class couple, return to their townhouse in a fashionable area of London before midnight, so they can keep their tradition of celebrating the new year with a midnight toast.
 Jane worries because Robert has joined the City of London Imperial Volunteers (CIV) as an officer, and will soon be leaving to serve in the Second Boer War.
 The Marryots' butler Alfred Bridges has joined the CIV as a private and is also leaving soon.
 His wife Ellen, the Marryots' maid, worries about what will become of her and their new baby Fanny if Alfred is killed or seriously injured.
 At midnight, the Marryot and Bridges families ring in the new century while Cook dances with other revelers in the street.
 While Robert is away at war, Jane's friend Margaret Harris keeps her company and gives her emotional support.
 Robert and Alfred return home unharmed and Robert is knighted for his service.

 Alfred announces that he has bought his own pub with money partly provided by Robert, and he and Ellen will be leaving service and moving to a flat.
 As the downstairs staff have a cup of tea to celebrate Alfred's return, they receive news of the death of Queen Victoria.

 A few years later, Alfred has developed alcoholism and is managing the pub poorly.
 Ellen plans a genteel social evening when Jane Marryot and her son Edward, who is now in college at Oxford, pay a visit to the Bridgeses' flat.
 Ellen does not tell Alfred about the visit and lies to the Marryots that he can't attend due to a leg injury.
 Alfred shows up drunk, acts rudely and destroys a doll that Jane had given Fanny, causing Fanny to run away.
 Alfred chases Fanny into the street, where he is fatally run over by a horse-drawn fire engine.

 The following year, Ellen and Fanny Bridges encounter the Marryot family at the seaside, where Ellen and Fanny are living off the proceeds from the pub, now owned by Ellen.
 Fanny has become a talented dancer and singer.
 Edward Marryot has fallen in love with his childhood playmate Edith Harris.
 The family witnesses the historic flight by Louis Blériot over the English Channel.
-Edward and Edith marry and subsequently die in the Sinking of the RMS Titanic.
+Edward and Edith marry and subsequently die in the sinking of the RMS Titanic.